Root of Good (RoG) is the man behind rootofgood.com, a terrific financial independence blog.

 They’ve taken roadtrips all over the US, international trips to Cambodia, Thailand, Vietnam, Mexico, Bahamas, Netherlands, Germany, Austria, Czech Republic, Slovenia, Spain, Portugal, and Italy—and other countries I’m likely missing—not to mention lots of cruises.

-Retiring early sure is a hassle.
+Being early-retired sure is a hassle.

 Check out RoGs travel / monthly updates if you’re curious for more.